ngs-doo/TemplaterExamples/Intermediate/CollapseRegion (Java)/Readme.md

     </w:tc>

 As of v2.5 Templater can use merge-xml metadata as instruction to merge provided XML to the surrounding context.
 This way we can "append" color to the appropriate place.

+### Verbalizing numbers

+A common use case is for providing number expressed as words.
+This feature can be easily implemented via external plugin which does tha appropriate conversion.